Srocers/Srocers/README.md

 •	nmap

 In order to execute these commands, I discovered, we must first install certain packages in order to execute them in the windows command prompt.
-I also had the opportunity to execute them in the terminal on a Linux machine.
-Finally, I report on the scanning activity as a whole, including the challenges I encountered and how I overcame them.
+You can see on my scanning activty for e-portfolio

 # WEEK 3-4
 During weeks 3 and 4, ı try to understand Cyber Kill Chain.